AI-14/DReminder/README.md

 ## Description
   DReminder is an application that shows desktop toast notification on specified time/date.
 This can be used as a reminder about anything that you (the user) want.
-Moreover, you can run this application as a background process using task manager or by using [subprocess] python module.
+Moreover, you can run this application as a background process using the task manager or by using [subprocess] python module.

 ## Screenshots of the application